pragal18/Enrichment_of_DBpedia_NIF_Dataset/readme.md

  ## STEP 2:
- Clone this git repository on your local system.
+ Clone this git repository on your local system. \
-In order to execute the shell scripts, run the following 4 commands:
+In order to execute the shell scripts, run the following 4 commands from the home directory:
 - sed -i 's/\r//' run.sh
 - sed -i 's/\r//' separate_scripts.sh
 - chmod +x run.sh